nedrysoft/pingnoo/README.md

 ## Development

 You also have the option of building pingnoo from the source code.
-In addition to a compiler that supports the C++17 standard, you will also require the Qt 5 development libraries and CMake.
+In addition to a compiler that supports the C++17 standard, you will also require the Qt 5 or 6 development libraries and CMake.

 ### Architecture